-This study examined the impact of academic impairment and social support on resilient behavior among physically challenged in-school adolescents from special schools in Lagos and Ekiti States, located in the South-west geopolitical zone of Nigeria.
-The results demonstrate that academic impairment and social support are significant predictors of resilient behavior in the target population.
-Notably, the practical implication is that the significant other component of social support plays a crucial role in developing resilient behavior among these adolescents.
+This study focused on the impact of academic impairment and social support on resilient behavior among physically challenged in-school adolescents selected from special schools in Lagos and Ekiti States, located in the southwest geopolitical zone of Nigeria.
+The results of this study demonstrate that academic impairment and social support are significant predictors of resilient behavior in the target population.
+Notably, the practical implication of this study is that the significant other component of social support plays a crucial role in developing resilient behavior among physically challenged in-school adolescents.

-Therefore, the government and other stakeholders should improve infrastructure in these special schools to make teaching and learning more effective and rewarding for these adolescents.
-Additionally, significant others should be encouraged to provide greater support; establishing residential facilities within these schools would be a valuable investment in their lives and in society's overall well-being.
-Creating more schools with adequate infrastructure for physically challenged in-school adolescents represents a practical approach to alleviating their challenges.
-Moreover, teachers should be incentivized and motivated to acquire the specialized skills necessary to educate this group of students.
+Therefore, efforts should be made by the government and other stakeholders to improve infrastructure in these special schools to make teaching and learning more meaningful and rewarding for these adolescents.
+Additionally, significant others should be encouraged to provide greater support to this group; establishing residential facilities within these schools would be a worthwhile investment in their lives and for society's overall well-being.
+The creation of more schools with adequate infrastructure to educate physically challenged in-school adolescents represents a practical approach to alleviating their challenges.
+Moreover, it is strongly recommended that teachers be incentivized and motivated to acquire the specialized skills necessary for teaching this group of students.

 This study faced several limitations that should be addressed in future research.
-First, selecting only two states from a single geopolitical zone limits the generalizability of the findings.
-Future studies should include more schools across multiple states and geopolitical zones to enhance the representativeness and generalizability of the results.
-Second, data were collected using a structured questionnaire, which proved challenging for some participants.
-Future research should incorporate observational methods and teacher documentary evidence to triangulate data and strengthen the reliability of findings.
+Firstly, the selection of only two states from one geopolitical zone limits the generalizability of the findings.
+Future studies would benefit from including more schools across multiple states and geopolitical zones to enhance the representativeness and generalizability of the results.
+Additionally, data were collected using a structured questionnaire, which proved challenging for some participants.
+Future research would benefit from incorporating observational methods and teacher documentary evidence to triangulate data and strengthen the reliability of findings.
 Finally, this study investigated only two variables.
-Future research should consider additional variables, such as learned helplessness and personality traits, to gain deeper insights into the behavior of physically challenged in-school adolescents.
+Future research should consider including variables such as learned helplessness and personality traits to gain deeper insights into the behavior of physically challenged in-school adolescents.